 Questions Answered = Less Friction

-If you happen to be in the middle a redesign or replatform project for your site, now is the perfect time to factor these very important questions in to your layout.
+If you happen to be in the middle a redesign or replatform project for your site, now is the perfect time to factor these very important user experience questions in to your layout.
 If your site’s design is set in stone, there’s always a little room for some extra chiseling.

-And if you’re somewhere in the middle like most of us, any time is good time to review these questions to see whether your site is presenting subconscious friction to new visitors.
+And if you’re somewhere in the middle like most of us, any time is good time to review these user experience questions to see whether your site is presenting subconscious friction to new visitors.
 Give your content a jumpstart by eliminating barriers to entry!

 But don’t just take your word for it or your employees’ word for it.
-Utilize user testing with individuals that match your target customers.
+Utilize user experience testing with individuals that match your target customers.
 This can be done in person or remotely using various testing methodologies and services.

 This type of feedback can be invaluable, especially when you are intimately familiar with your site (which can lead to issue blindness).
 A true, first-time instinctual reaction is where you’ll get the most useful answers to the seven questions detailed above.

-Looking for more content on conversion optimization?
+Looking for more content on conversion rate optimization?
 We’ve got you covered!
 Check out some of our CRO resources below: